iarsystems/visual-state-demo/README.md

-# Getting into the right state with IAR Visual State
+# Graphically design state machines and generate source code with IAR Visual State

 [IAR Visual State](https://iar.com/vs) is a solution for designing, simulating and verifying state machines.
 Beyond that, it can generate `C`, `C++`, `C#` or `Java` code correspondent to the system design.
 Relying on a standardized API, projects powered by IAR Visual State scale with robustness.